pires/kubernetes-vagrant-coreos-cluster/README.md

    > Defaults to 1024 (in MB)
  - **NODE_CPUS** sets the number os vCPUs to be used by the minions's VMs.

    > Defaults to 1.
+ - **DOCKERCFG** sets the location of your private docker repositories (and keys) configuration.

+   > Defaults to "~/.dockercfg".
+   >
+   > You can create a *dockercfg* file at any time
+   > by running `docker login <registry>.<domain>`.
+All nodes are update automatically,
+   > at 'vagrant up', given any modification or update to that file.
  - **KUBERNETES_VERSION** defines the specific kubernetes version being used.

-   > *If* the [world](http://google.com/about) was perfect we'd be using by default the latest and
-   > greatest one, as it [isn't](https://github.com/GoogleCloudPlatform/kubernetes/issues/4415)
-   > currently we are defaulting to 0.11.0.
+   > currently we are defaulting to 0.11.0, which is the last released version.